Beyond MCQ: An Open-Ended Arabic Cultural QA Benchmark with Dialect Variants: Datasets

 \subsection{Dialectal MCQ}

-To broaden cultural and linguistic coverage beyond MSA, we translate PalmX into four Arabic dialect Egyptian, Levantine, Gulf, and Maghrebi, and into English GPT-4.1 with a quality check.
-These dialects were selected because \textit{(i)} they collectively cover the largest speaker populations and the widest geographic spread across the Arab world; \textit{(ii)} they capture major points on the Arabic dialect continuum with substantial lexical, morphological, and pragmatic divergence from MSA; and \textit{(iii)} they are the primary medium of everyday communication and online discourse, where culturally grounded queries naturally occur.
-Including English serves two purposes: it provides a lingua-franca baseline for cross-lingual comparison (disentangling language modeling from culture-specific knowledge) and reflects real usage, where users often pose culturally focused questions in English about Arabic contexts.
-This design enables us to probe \textit{(a)} format sensitivity (MCQ$\rightarrow$OEQ), \textit{(b)} dialect sensitivity (MSA vs.\ regional varieties), and \textit{(c)} cross-lingual transfer (Arabic$\leftrightarrow$English) within a single, controlled benchmark.
+To broaden cultural and linguistic coverage beyond MSA, we translate PalmX into four Arabic dialects such as Egyptian, Levantine, Gulf, and Maghrebi and into English using GPT-4.1, followed by quality checking.
+We selected these dialects because \textit{(i)} they cover the largest speaker populations and broadest geographic span in the Arab world, \textit{(ii)} capture major points on the Arabic dialect continuum, and \textit{(iii)} represent the main language of everyday communication and online discourse.
+Including English serves two purposes: it provides a shared reference baseline for cross-lingual comparison, helping disentangle language modeling from culture-specific knowledge, and reflects real usage, where users often ask culturally grounded questions in English about Arabic contexts.
+This design allows us to probe \textit{(a)} format sensitivity (MCQ$\rightarrow$OEQ), \textit{(b)} dialect sensitivity (MSA vs.\ regional varieties), and \textit{(c)} cross-lingual transfer (Arabic$\leftrightarrow$English) within a single controlled benchmark.

 We employed controlled prompting to translate each MSA MCQ into four dialects and \textit{English}.
 The prompts explicitly enforced semantic equivalence while allowing lexical and stylistic adaptation to dialectal norms.
 This approach ensured that the dialectal phrasing preserved the original question’s intent without causing any semantic drift from its MSA counterpart.